Spring is a great time to visit Iceland

 Skogafoss waterfall in South Iceland looks truly majestic during winterWinter, which runs from December to February, is a magical time in Iceland.
 The land can be covered in snow and ice, creating a beautiful winter wonderland.

 Visitors to Iceland in winter can witness the northern lights, go snowmobiling or dog sledding, and soak in geothermal hot springs.
-Ice cave tours, one of the most popular activities in Iceland, are mostly available during winter.
+Ice cave tours, one of the most popular activities in Iceland, are mostly available during winter, with some options still available in spring.
 On the other hand, Jokulsarlon boat tours start operations in May.

 However, the weather during winter can be extreme, with strong winds and temperatures often dropping below freezing, and the country experiences only a few hours of daylight each day.